ethantian586/VEX-CODE/README.md

-my codefile for the VEX robotics competition
+my codefile for the VEX robotics competition built off lemlib